 - You will earn a non-thesis master’s degree in engineering (with or without a professional concentration) plus a Krannert MBA in two years.

-- You’ll complete the requirements for both degrees with 72 total credit hours (30 credit hours for the engineering master’s degree plus 60 credit hours for the MBA minus 18 shared credits).
+- You’ll complete the requirements for both degrees with 44 MBA credit hours and 15 shared credits.
+The total credit hours for the MS Engineering degree depends on the school you choose to study with.

 - School of Aeronautics and Astronautics

 - School of Industrial Engineering

 - Interdisciplinary Engineering Master’s degree program

 - For MBA courses, you’ll select from more than 100 electives in management, economics and organizational behavior.